zverinec/prostredoskolaky-web/README.md

 ## Howto update repo from gDrive

  1. Download table of activities into `activities.csv`.
+ 2. Download table of SOC topics into `soc_topics.csv`.
+ 3. Download table of SOC garants into `soc_garants.csv`.
- 2. Download folder `web-data` as zip file and unzip it into `static/drive-data` folder.
+ 4. Download gDrive folder `web-data` as a zip file and unzip it into `static/drive-data` folder.
 The unzip could be done automatically by calling `unzip-web-data.sh` script.
- 3. Build web according to steps described in previous section.
- 4. Commit new static data into repo.
+ 5. Test it locally (see previous chapter).
+ 6. Commit new csv files & data, deploy will be done automatically.

 ## How it works

 Whole web page is basically a static web page with some js.
-New page is generated from `csv` input file, which should contain data from Table of Activities, and html template files located in `templates` directory.
+New page is generated from `csv` input files, which should contain data from Table of Activities and Table of SOC.
+Template files are located in `templates` directory.

-The whole process in maintained by `scr/generator.py` script and `make`.
+The whole process in maintained by `scr/*generator.py` scripts and `make`.

 ## How to edit web page

  * `css`, `js`, `static`: edit files in relevant directories, no build is required.
- * `html`: edit file in `templates` directory, run `make` on desired file or `make all`.
+ * `html`: edit files in `templates` directory, run `make` on desired file or `make all`.

 ## Auto-deployment